practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 $
 ```

-Free Pascal can also be installed like this in (Ubuntu) Linux: _$ sudo apt install fp-compiler-3.2.2_,
-or in its IDE (Integrated development environment) version: _$ sudo apt install fp-ide-3.2.2_
+Free Pascal can also be installed like this in (Ubuntu) Linux: _$ sudo apt install fp-compiler-3.2.2_, or in its text based IDE version: _$ sudo apt install fp-ide-3.2.2_

 <br/>